Body Fluid Differential Tutorial (Online CE Course)

 Intended Audience: This course is intended for laboratory professionals who have experience with peripheral blood morphology and basic experience with body fluid differential analysis.
 This tutorial will provide a review of normal and abnormal body fluid morphology utilizing Wright-Giemsa stained cytospin preparations from cerebrospinal fluid (CSF), pleural, peritoneal, and synovial fluids, as well as bronchial alveolar lavage (BAL) samples.

-Author Information: Marybeth Helfrich, MT(ASCP) is currently a Laboratory Technologist Specialist for the Hematology/Oncology Laboratory at Children's Hospital of Philadelphia.
-She received her BS, MT from Temple University in Philadelphia and has nearly 40 years of experience in both adult and pediatric hematology and oncology settings.
-She is a regular presenter for ASCLS-PA, has been a presenter for ASCP (local and national), and the Texas Teleconference network.
+Author Information: Marybeth Helfrich, MLS(ASCP) is currently a Laboratory Technologist Specialist for the Hematology/Oncology Laboratory at Children's Hospital of Philadelphia.
+She received her Bachelor of Science in Medical Technology from Temple University in Philadelphia and has nearly 40 years of experience in both adult and pediatric hematology and oncology settings.
+She has been a presenter for ASCLS-PA, ASCP (local and national), and the Texas Teleconference network.
 She is responsible for hematology morphology instruction and training for medical technologists and fellows.
 She is also a regular developer of morphology tutorials for in-house continuing education activities.

 How to Subscribe